-Analysis: Manufacturing PMI ticked down over the past month, from 51.2 to 49.1, and is now below 50- suggesting economic contraction.
+Analysis: Manufacturing PMI ticked up slightly over the past month, from 47.8 to 48.3, remaining below 50 and suggesting economic contraction.
 I'm currently negative on this picture.
 Chart Framework: I'd get incrementally positive on the business cycle outlook if the manufacturing PMI rose above 50.